 The use of live minnows for bait was allowed beginning in March of 2000.
 The regulation is intended to increase harvest of northern pike and perhaps open up a winter fishery for walleye.
 Though fishermen use live minnows regularly, a winter fishery for walleye has not developed.
 The trout daily limit was reduced from 5/day to 3/day in March of 2002 due to increasing fishing pressure.
+The department's 2001 pressure survey indicated Beaver Creek Reservoir is the second most highly fished reservoir in the region.

+Summary of gill net catches and relative abundance of fishes in Beaver Creek Reservoir, 1974-03.
 Table 1.
-Summary of gill net catches and relative abundance of fishes in Beaver Creek Reservoir, 1974-02.